-I didn’t take a picture, but next you will cut a piece of yarn about 6 ~ 8 inches and wrap it around the entire pom~pom maker in the grooves, knot it, pull tight, and then knot it again.
-Now you can pull the pom~pom maker apart and voila!
-You have a pom~pom!!
+I didn’t take a picture, but next, you will cut a piece of yarn about 6 – 8 inches long and wrap it around the entire pom-pom maker in the grooves, knot it, pull tight, and then knot it again.
+Now you can pull the pom-pom maker apart and voila!
+You have a pom-pom!!

 I highly recommend that you watch the YouTube video.
 It will make perfect sense.

-Reassemble the 2 sides of the pom~pom maker and repeat the process for your next pom~pom.
-I made 6 pom~poms for my Valentine garland.
+Reassemble the two sides of the pom~pom maker and repeat the process for your next pom~pom.
+I made 6 pom-poms for my Valentine’s garland.

 Making Red Felt Hearts

-I bought 5 sheets of 9 X 12~inch red felt rectangles for $2.49 each a few weeks ago.
+I bought a package of 5 sheets of 9 X 12-inch red felt rectangles.
 I didn’t know how many I would need.
-As it turned out, I needed just 1 sheet to make 12 hearts ~ 2 for each heart.
+As it turned out, I needed just 1 sheet to make 12 hearts – 2 for each heart.
 I have another project in mind for the red felt so it will not go to waste.

 Fortunately, I had some thick paper red hearts to use as a pattern for my felt hearts.
 I used a fabric pencil to trace around the pattern and then cut out my hearts.

-I needed 12 hearts for my project ~ to actually have 6 hearts.
+I needed 12 hearts for my DIY pom~pom and heart Valentine garland project – to actually have 6 hearts.

-Originally, I intended to use the same white yarn to sew 2 hearts together, but the yarn would not go through the felt.
-Instead, I used white embroidery thread which was perfect.
-Using a 1/4~inch stitch, I sewed around the heart, leaving about 2 inches open.
+Originally, I intended to use the same white yarn I used for the pom~poms to sew 2 hearts together, but the yarn would not go through the felt.
+Instead, I used white embroidery thread which was perfect for this DIY pom~pom and heart Valentine garland.
+Using a 1/4-inch stitch, I sewed around the heart, leaving about 2 inches open.

 I love the puffed look of the hearts.

-Just for jun, I also hung the Valentine garland on the cabinet doors below our TV.
+Just for fun, I also hung the Valentine’s garland on the cabinet doors below our TV.

-I’m in love with this sweet little pom~pom and heart Valentine garland project.
-I may become a pom~pom making fool.
-I’m not sure exactly where it will find a final home, but it will definitely be on display this Valentine’s Day.
+I love this sweet little pom-pom and heart Valentine garland project.
+I may become a pom-pom-making fool.
+I’m not sure exactly where the garland will find a final home, but it will definitely be on display this Valentine’s Day.